ethereum/ethereum-org-website/src/content/developers/tutorials/reverse-engineering-a-contract/index.md

 Finally, clear the stack (which isn't necessary) and signal the successful end of the transaction.

-### The Handler at 0x7C (0 > Call Data Size > 4)
+### The Handler at 0x7C

-If there is call data, but less than four bytes of it, we arrive here.
-When we get here the stack is empty.
+We get here from several places:
+* If there is call data of 1, 2, or 3 bytes (from offset 0x63)
+*

 | Offset | Opcode | Stack |